-CRP is always looking for strong and committed interns and volunteers to help us run our programs!
-Please read carefully the following before reaching out.
+CRP is always looking for committed interns and volunteers to help us run our programs!
+Please read the following carefully before reaching out to us.

 Volunteering vs. Interning:

 Volunteers help us run programs at our Family Resource and Community Center, whereas interns provide more general administrative support, such as fundraising, social media and data management.
 Interns are required to commit more hours per week, and for a longer period of time, than volunteers.